shashikira02/Companies-Directory-Frontend-Development/README.md

   - Dropdowns are used for other filters to select industry, location, size, etc.

 - **UI Rendering:**
-  - Card layout and table layout rendering follow a similar pattern: looping through data and dynamically populating components or table rows.
+  - Card layout and table layout rendering follow a similar pattern: looping through data and dynamically populating Cards or Table rows.

 - **Pagination:**
   Data is rendered in smaller chunks based on pagination settings for optimal initial rendering speed and user experience.